 This tool is also found in the Document menu, not on the main toolbar.

 As with most color pickers, it samples a color from the document and then will add that color to the fill or stroke in the color studio.
 On iPad, you can find the eyedropper with the color picker not out on the toolbar.
 Also when you use the keyboard shortcut (I) will pull up a context toolbar on the bottom center of the screen that will let you tap anywhere on the screen to put the color in the color studio.

 There are two types of text tools one is artistic text and the other is frame text.
 With text, you can type on a page within a document.
 You can create and edit text on a path and within a custom shape.
 The keyboard shortcut (T) does work to switch to the Text tool from another tool however you cannot shuffle between art text and frame text like you can on the desktop.

 As I have said before thank you so much for reading to the end.
 The next post will be about the Pixel persona, tools, icons, and the basics of what they do.
 My goal is to have it done by next week but getting the Draw persona done in a week was tricky with all the sketches and notes so I promise all you wonderful people that I will do my best.

 I appreciate all you wonderful people who take the time to read my musings and self teachings.

 Thank you all and Happy Designing; till next time 💚

-UPDATE: March 19, 2020, as of the launch of Affinity Designer 1.8 you can now have and edit your own keyboard shortcuts.
+UPDATE: March 19, 2020, as of the launch of Affinity Designer 1.8 you can now have and edit your keyboard shortcuts.
 When you open the settings in Affinity Designer for iPad you’ll now see a tab that says shortcuts.
-When that is open there are a list of available tools 🧰 that can be given shortcuts.
+When that is open there is a list of available tools 🧰 that can be given shortcuts.
 Just select the action you want and then use your keyboard to set the shortcut to anything you want. (and don’t worry 😉 about messing anything up there is a reset button if you ever want to go back to the default settings).